denten-papers/unfinished-book/main.md

 some supporting its habituated semantic coherence---a progression of pages---others extending it to include other modalities of reading, leafing, browsing, searching, and interpreting.

-Electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
+Electronic books came into being by multiple means, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
 PLATO's history as an educational tool and a proto-internet information sharing network is well explored by